In Cold Blood (film): Development

-Brooks, an acquaintance of Truman Capote, was given early drafts of Capote's book In Cold Blood before it was completed, as Capote was considering optioning a film version.
+Richard Brooks, an acquaintance of Truman Capote, was given early drafts of Capote's book In Cold Blood before it was completed, as Capote was considering optioning a film version.
 Otto Preminger had initially expressed interest in directing an adaptation, but Brooks agreed to the project and purchased the rights from Capote for an estimated $400,000.

-Brooks's screenplay followed the structure of the book closely, shifting between Smith and Hickock and the Clutter family, though slight details were included that were not present in the source material.
+Brooks' screenplay followed the structure of the book closely, shifting between Perry Smith and Dick Hickock and the Clutter family, though slight details were included that were not present in the source material.
 In his adaptation, Brooks intended to demonstrate the "indignity" of capital punishment through an exchange between Smith and a jail guard that occurs at the end of the film, in which Smith asks to use the bathroom before his execution, fearing he will "mess himself" in front of onlookers.
 Brooks held personal beliefs against the death penalty, and on the crimes, commented: "I think the crime without motive is really what this is about.
 The crime itself was senseless, the boys' lives before that were senseless, and the end is senseless because it solves nothing."
-Brooks also included a reporter character in the film who functions as a "Greek chorus" in the proceedings, which was not present in Capote's book.
+Brooks also included Jensen, a reporter character in the film who functions as a "Greek chorus" in the proceedings, which was not present in Capote's book.
 Capote would later admit he felt that the character's inclusion "didn't make sense".
-Brooks also eliminated discussion of two Clutter daughters who had not been present during the real attacks and had survived; they were allegedly "distraught" by the book and upset at the prospect of a film, so Brooks chose to eliminate them as characters.
+Brooks also eliminated discussion of two Clutter daughters, Eveanna and Beverly, who had not been present during the real attacks and had survived; they were reported to be "distraught" by the book and upset at the prospect of a film, so Brooks chose to eliminate them as characters.

 Casting

-Aspiring to recreate a documentary aesthetic for the film, Brooks deliberately cast actors who were relative unknowns.
-Columbia Pictures originally wanted Paul Newman and Steve McQueen as Richard Hickock and Perry Smith, respectively, but Brooks refused as he felt their star statuses would render their performances less believable to audiences.
+Aspiring to recreate a documentary aesthetic for the film, Capote and Brooks insisted that they only wanted to cast actors who were relative unknowns.
+Columbia Pictures originally wanted big name actors Paul Newman and Steve McQueen as Richard Hickock and Perry Smith, respectively, but Brooks refused as he felt their recognizability and how beloved they were to audiences would render their performances less believable to audiences.
 Around 500 contenders were considered for the roles.
-Robert Blake was ultimately cast as Smith in November 1966, and Scott Wilson was cast as Hickock in January 1967.
+Relative unknowns Robert Blake and Scott Wilson were ultimately cast, with Blake being cast in November 1966, and Wilson was cast as Hickock in January 1967.
 Blake had been a child actor and appeared in numerous films prior, but was not well known as an adult.
 The film marked Wilson's second feature and first major role.
 Wilson was personally recommended for the part by Sidney Poitier and Quincy Jones (the former of whom he co-starred with in In the Heat of the Night, scored by Jones).